paracrawl/keops/administrators.md

 <a name="modes"></a>

 ## Evaluation modes
 A task has always an evaluation mode.
-This will change the way you evalute the sentences.
+This will change the way evaluators review the sentences.

 <a name="validation"></a>